Sandec/JMemoryBuddy/README.md

 @Test
 public void simpleTest() {
     A referenced = new A();
-    MemoryLeakUtils.doMemTest(checker -> {
+    JMemoryBuddy.doMemTest(checker -> {
         A notReferenced = new A();
-        checker.accept(notReferenced); // not referenced should be collectable });
+        checker.assertCollectable(notReferenced); // not referenced should be collectable });
 }
 ```